-Post call IVR surveys like this are popping up everywhere with more and more organisations using the approach to gather transactional customer feedback.
+Post call IVR surveys like this are everywhere with organisations using the approach to gather transactional customer feedback.

 In this post I compare post call IVR surveys to email invites for web surveys to see which is more effective.
 I also provide a checklist of things that you must do if you want to be successful.

 - What is a Post Call IVR Survey?